vidaud/seta/seta-doc/docs/index.md

 This knowledge is used to enrich document metadata by providing content driven labels and by expanding the labels based on existing ontologies.

+At this point the full text of all documents can be searched through a simple interface, and users are able to target their search either to the individual document collections or to search across all collections in a harmonised way.

 ### API

 A specific APi have been built to access this knowledge and can be used to receive suggestions of similar terms and related documents.